-- Works with community members to complete and submit this application. - Recruitment of community stakeholders for the Exposome Roadshow Community Workshops - Helps plan the Community Workshops (e.g., identifying dates, location, catering) - Attendance at Community Workshops - Willingness to coordinate/host future gatherings of active stakeholders and lead future grant initiatives or identify a replacement - Submit required financial paperwork - Keep Emory updated on activities and progress, including participation in two program evaluation interviews
+- Works with community members to complete and submit this application. - Recruitment of community stakeholders for the Exposome Roadshow Community Workshops - Helps plan the Community Workshops (e.g., identifying dates, location, catering). - Attendance at Community Workshops - Willingness to coordinate/host future gatherings of active stakeholders and lead future grant initiatives or identify a replacement - Submit required financial paperwork. - Keep Emory updated on activities and progress, including participation in the program evaluation.